 PRO TIPWhen listing your experience, start from the most recent; when listing your job duties, start with the most significant value that you have created for the company.
 This will effectively communicate that you do not only know what to do, you know how to do your job well.

-How do I list Scheduling skills on my resume
+How to demonstrate Scheduling skills on your resume

 - Implemented application of according policies and procedures in project workflows, which raised efficiency within the organization by 25%